Formerly a privilege of certified investors, the real estate crowdfunding niche now is open for non-accredited backers.

 It’s vital to showcase recent and featured projects to prove that your platform does work and investors do get returns.
 Another trick is to add a block with counters showing off the total number of funded projects, an average amount of project returns and gross development value.

 5. Payment gateway

 Payment gateways or PGWs, in short, are services provided by third-party merchants, which make all the financial transactions possible.

 The market is full of solutions to any liking, and you have to choose the one that will suit your business characteristics perfectly.

 You will need to create digital wallets, set interest rates and a schedule for repayments, make returns in case a project falls flat, carry out CDD checks.

-The significant difference between “sophisticated aka accredited investors and regular backers is that the former understand possible risks related to investments such as illiquidity, the low or zero returns, the long payback period, etc.
+The significant difference between “sophisticated aka accredited investors and regular backers is that the former understand possible risks related to investments such as illiquidity, low or zero returns, long payback period, etc.

 Provide learning materials to help backers evaluate project alternatives and make the right investment decisions.

 Investment glossaries, How It Works sections, FAQs, and Blog serve perfectly for educational purposes and generate more engagement.

 You may invite a freelance copywriter to join your team responsible for keeping the blog on your website up-to-date.
 Share the news, write helpful posts, give tips and don’t forget about SEO.
 Make your posts informative and appealing both for investors and search engines.